Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 {% endtab %}
 {% endtabs %}

-### Deleting mobile properties in Experience Platform Launch
+### Deleting mobile properties in Experience Platform Data Collection UI

 {% hint style="danger" %}
-Deleting your property in Experience Platform Launch might cause disruption to your recurring push and in-app messaging activities.
+Deleting your property in the Experience Platform Data Connection UI might cause disruption to your recurring push and in-app messaging activities.
 {% endhint %}

-In Experience Platform Launch, if you delete your mobile property, review your mobile property status in the Campaign Standard extension and ensure that the property displays an updated **Deleted in Launch** status.
-For more information about deleting a property, see [Delete a Property](https://docs.adobe.com/content/help/en/launch/using/reference/admin/companies-and-properties.html#delete-a-property).
+In the Experience Platform Data Collection UI, if you delete your mobile property, review your mobile property status in the Campaign Standard extension and ensure that the property displays an updated **Deleted in ???** status.
+For more information about deleting a property, please read the [delete a property](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/companies-and-properties.html?lang=en#delete-a-property) section within the Experience Platform Data Collection UI documentation.

 To remove the corresponding mobile app in Campaign Standard, click **Remove from ACS**.
-For more information, see [Deleting your Adobe Launch mobile application](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#DeletingyourAdobeExperiencePlatformLaunchapplication).
+For more information, see the section on [deleting your ??? mobile application](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-channels/configuring-a-mobile-application.html?lang=en#delete-app).

 {% hint style="warning" %}
-Deleting your mobile property in Experience Platform Launch does not automatically delete your Campaign Standard mobile app.
+Deleting your mobile property in Experience Platform Data Collection UI does not automatically delete your Campaign Standard mobile app.
 {% endhint %}

 ### Handling clickthrough destinations included in Campaign In-App messages